paulgear/ntpmon/README.txt

 By default, NTPmon does not monitor any hosts.
 To add a host for monitoring, simply run '/usr/lib/cgi-bin/ntpmon collect HOSTNAME', and the host named HOSTNAME will be added to NTPmon's databases.
+It will take a few minutes for the host to be displayed correctly.

 No further intervention should be necessary for NTPmon to work, but there may be configuration required in your firewall or NTP server itself to allow your